cohorts form households.

 Week Five

-The table is delivered to the household it was designed for.
+The table is signed and assembled by the household it was designed for.
 A photographer visits and documents the household activating their table, and the images enter the TABLES archive as civic testimony.

 Scheduled delivery